Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Ideation & Drafting (Week 1)

-The limitations of this design became apparent very quickly, as I realized I would have to manually add each category and word option.
-This approach is not scalable and limits the vocabulary at the user's disposal regardless of their actual level of language development.
+This design is limited and not scalable as I would have to manually add each category and word option.
 The keyboard design puts more power back in the hands of the user.

 Custom Designing Icons (Week 2)